 Of course, the V-Blade is efficient in cracking down molded and dry soil into pieces.
 So it will be smoother when you scoop it out.

-This trench shovel is the lightest in the batch, will it affect performance?
+This trench shovel is the lightest in the batch, but will it affect performance?

 Our testers said that the one pound weight of the tool makes it easier to lug around and do light and shallow diggings.
 The problem arises when the testers encounter heavy rocks, where shoveling several of them will cause the shovel to wobble from its socket.
 It can also be experienced with digging in hard soil.